Fraunhofer-AISEC/codyze/docs/Codyze/index.md

   main:
     weight: 20
 description: >
-  Codyze is a static analysis tool to support developers in verifying compliance to security requirements
+  Codyze is a static analysis tool to support developers in verifying compliance to security requirements.
 ---

 !!! info